 - 1 cup water

-- 2 tsp loose tea (Tapal or Lipton from an Indian grocery store only)
+- 2 tsp loose tea from a South Asian store (it's different!)

 - In a saucepan over medium heat, pour milk and water and let it come to a simmer.

 - Next add the loose tea and give it a quick stir.

 - Once the color changes to brown, add sugar and the cardamom pods.

 - Now turn the flame a little higher and let the chai bubble and cook for 3-4 minutes.
 The milk won't split but make sure you do it on medium heat.
 Cooking the chai will make it richer and creamier, and deeper in color.